Brainspotting

 What is Brainspotting (BSP)?

-Brainspotting is a somatic, relational psychotherapy technique that locates and processes sources of emotional, physical, or cognitive distress by identifying eye positions (“brainspots”) that connect with stored trauma or activation.
-Brainspotting is an effective and gentle healing technique that emphasizes client-led healing while the therapist remains deeply attuned and connected to the clients throughout their process.
-All sessions are tailored to where you are.
+• Brainspotting is a somatic (body-based), relational psychotherapy technique that locates and processes sources of emotional, physical, or cognitive distress by identifying eye positions (“brainspots”) that connect with stored trauma or activation.
+Brainspotting is an effective and gentle healing technique that emphasizes client-led healing while the practitioner remains deeply attuned and connected to the clients throughout their process.

 How does Brainspotting work?

-A clinician guides a client to hold their gaze on specific points in their visual field while tracking bodily sensations, emotions, and images.
-The selected brainspot is thought to access deeper neural networks, allowing the brain’s natural processing system to release and integrate.
+• You will be guided to hold you gaze on specific points in your visual field while tracking bodily sensations, emotions, and images.
+The selected brainspot is thought to access deeper areas of our brain, allowing the brain’s natural processing system to process, release, and integrate.

 What conditions can Brainspotting help with?

-BSP is commonly used for trauma, PTSD, attachment wounds, anxiety, depression, chronic pain, performance issues, phobias, and complicated grief.
+• BSP is commonly used for trauma, PTSD, attachment wounds, anxiety, depression, chronic pain, performance issues, phobias, and complicated grief.
 It can also support self-regulation and emotional resilience.
-Sarah Dugas, LCSW is also trained in Expansion Brainspotting.
-Expansion Brainspotting is a specific type of Brainspotting that emphasizes not only symptom relief but also the cultivation of emotional resilience, creativity, and inner resources.
-It uses eye positions (brainspots) to access deeper integrative states where clients can safely explore strengths, goals, and self expansion beyond traumatic or stuck patterns.
-Practitioners guide attention toward sensations, images, and shifts in nervous system activation to foster growth, insight, and lasting change.
+Sarah is also trained in Expansion Brainspotting.
+Expansion Brainspotting is a specific type of Brainspotting that emphasizes not only symptom relief but also the building of emotional resilience, creativity, and inner resources.
+It uses eye positions (brainspots) to access deeper integrative states where you can safely explore strengths, goals, and self expansion beyond traumatic or stuck patterns.
+You will be guided to bring your attention toward sensations, images, and shifts in nervous system activation to foster growth, insight, and lasting change.

 What happens during a Brainspotting session?

-Sessions typically begin with a brief check-in and collaborative goal-setting.
-The practitioner helps locate a brainspot either by guiding eye position or by following an internal marker (your “felt sense”).
-Once a spot is found, the client maintains gentle attention to that spot while noticing bodily sensations, images, emotions, or shifts in experience.
-The practitioner provides attunement, containment, intuitive support, and minimal, gentle intervention to support the client’s own processing.
+• Sessions typically begin with a brief check-in and collaborative goal-setting.
+We will work together to locate a brainspot either by guiding eye position or by following an internal marker (your “felt sense”).
+Once a spot is found, you will maintains gentle attention to that spot (as tolerated) while noticing bodily sensations, images, emotions, or shifts in experience.
+Sarah will provide attunement, containment, intuitive support, and minimal, gentle intervention to support the your processing.

 Do I need to talk about the trauma during Brainspotting?

-No—detailed verbal recounting is not required.
-Brainspotting emphasizes somatic processing; clients can work with sensations, images, intuitions or emotions without narrating traumatic events.
+• No—detailed verbal recounting is not required.
+Brainspotting emphasizes somatic processing (body-based); you can work with sensations, images, intuitions or emotions without narrating traumatic events.
 You are encouraged to share or not share as much as feels right to you during session.
 Some clients find it helpful to verbally process what is happening for them throughout the session while others prefer quiet processing and integration.

 Can Brainspotting be combined with other therapies?

-Yes.
-Brainspotting is frequently integrated with modalities such as cognitive-behavioral therapy, EMDR and EMDR-informed approaches, attachment-based work, somatic therapies, and psychodynamic interventions.
-Sarah recommends clients are consistently working with another licensed mental health provider using other treatment modalities alongside Brainspotting session for integration support if needed.
-Brainspotting sessions alone are not a substitute for ongoing medical or mental health treatment.
+• Yes.
+Brainspotting is frequently integrated with modalities Sarah recommends clients are consistently working with another licensed mental health provider for ongoing therapy alongside Brainspotting sessions if integration support is needed.
+Brainspotting sessions alone are not a substitute for medical, psychiatric, or clinical mental health treatment.

 What should I expect after a session?